Choumiko/ModuleInserter/README.md

 0.2.1

 - check for module-inserter item when area is selected
+- shift selecting an area also removes vanilla module requests
-- unresearch the fake technology after console command to research all technologies is used
+- unresearch the fake technology when researched via console command

 0.1.4/0.2.0